hortonworks-gallery/ambari-zeppelin-service/README.md

 - There should be a few sample notebooks created.
 Started by running through the Hive one (highlight a cell then press Shift-Enter):
 ![Image](../master/screenshots/install-9.png?raw=true)

+  - On first launch of a notebook, you will need to click "Save" under the interpreter order.

 - Next try the same demo using the Spark/SparkSQL notebook (highlight a cell then press Shift-Enter):
 ![Image](../master/screenshots/install-10.png?raw=true)